wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 **An addon for the Dragonflight expansion.
-It will add icons for points of interest to the Dragon Isles, Kalimdor, and Eastern Kingdoms world map.**
+It will add icons for points of interest to the Dragon Isles, Kalimdor, Eastern Kingdoms, and Outland world maps.**

 Now available on CurseForge!
 [BetterWorldMap: Dragonflight](https://www.curseforge.com/wow/addons/betterworldmap-dragonflight)

 ## Features

-A quick toggle menu will appear on the Dragon Isles and Kalimdor map which allows you to quickly toggle the visibility of any icons added to the world map.
+A quick toggle menu will appear on the Dragon Isles, Kalimdor, Eastern Kingdoms, and Outland world maps which allows you to quickly toggle the visibility of any icons added to the world map.

 This addon adds information to the Dragon Isles map for the following zones: